What is Medical Assisting?

 What are my career choices?

-Doctors offices, outpatient clinics, and other ambulatory health care facilities.
-As health care expands, the demand for medical assistants is expected to grow much faster than the average for all other occupations.
+You can expect to work anywhere from doctors’ offices, outpatient clinics, and other ambulatory health care facilities.
+Employment of medical assistants is projected to grow 16 percent from 2021 to 2031, much faster than the average for all occupations.

 What are my degree, diploma, or certificate options?